SteelSeries Apex Pro Gen 3 Keyboard Review

 Cons

-The SteelSeries Apex Pro Gen 3 is decent for office work but isn't designed specifically with this use in mind.
-That being said, it has great build quality and includes a wrist rest that provides good palm support.
+The SteelSeries Apex Pro Gen 3 is decent for office work, but it isn't designed specifically with this use in mind.
+That said, it has great build quality and includes a wrist rest that provides good palm support.
 The typing quality is great overall as well, with high-quality PBT keycaps that feel pleasant to the touch and only minor wobble and rattling on some of the larger stabilized keys.
 There are also several layers of acoustic material inside the case that help dampen out the sound profile.
 That said, it's a wired-only model with no multi-device connectivity.

 Pros